East West Link (Melbourne): Baillieu and Napthine governments

 The companies submitted their bids for the work in April 2014, three months before the conclusion of a community consultation process.
-In June 2014 Momentum abandoned its bid, claiming the geotechnical risks associated with building the tunnel were "not acceptable", leaving just East West Connect and Inner Link in the bidding race, and in September East West Connect was named as the sole preferred bidder.
+In June 2014, Momentum abandoned its bid, claiming the geotechnical risks associated with building the tunnel were "not acceptable", leaving only East West Connect and Inner Link in the bidding race, and, in September, East West Connect was named as the sole preferred bidder.

-Geotechnical drilling of the route began in May 2012; from late September 2013 the drilling began to be disrupted by protesters.
-Pickets continued in 2014, the protesters each day targeting one of the 16 drilling sites.
+Geotechnical drilling of the route began in May 2012 but, in late September 2013, the drilling began to be disrupted by protesters.
+Picketing continued in 2014, with protesters targeting one of the 16 drilling sites each day.
 According to the State Government policing costs as result of the protests amounted to $1.6 million by late January 2014.

-In April 2014 the project was challenged in the Supreme Court of Victoria, with the claim that the government had made "misleading representations" about the project's benefits.
+In April 2014, the project was challenged in the Supreme Court of Victoria, with the claim that the government had made "misleading representations" about the benefits of the project.
 The court dismissed the challenge on 10 September 2014.

-Planning Minister Matthew Guy announced on 30 June he had approved the project with some modifications, deleting the Elliott Avenue interchange and instead including access to Flemington Road.
+On 30 June, planning Minister Matthew Guy announced he had approved the project with some modifications, deleting the Elliott Avenue interchange and instead including access to Flemington Road.
 The change would spare much of Royal Park grounds.
-A month later Yarra Council voted to join with Moreland Council and issue a legal challenge to the Planning Minister's decision, arguing that the approval was invalid and "infected by jurisdictional error" because the planning process had been flawed.
-In August the Supreme Court of Victoria set 15 December 2014—two months after the date when construction contracts are expected to be signed—as the starting date for that trial; Moonee Valley Council joined the action in November.
-By August a third legal challenge to the East West Link was also under way, with Labor's shadow road minister Luke Donnellan pursuing the Government in the Victorian Civil and Administrative Tribunal to force the release of the project business case.
+A month later, Yarra Council voted to join with Moreland Council and issue a legal challenge to the decision of the Planning Minister, arguing that the approval was invalid and "infected by jurisdictional error" because the planning process had been flawed.
+In August, the Supreme Court of Victoria set 15 December 2014, two months after the date when construction contracts were expected to be signed, as the starting date for the trial.
+The Moonee Valley Council joined the action in November.
+By August, a third legal challenge to the East West Link was also under way, with Labor's shadow road minister, Luke Donnellan, pursuing the Government in the Victorian Civil and Administrative Tribunal to force the release of the project business case.